prashantsingh91/Ethesis/README.md

    ```

 2. **Access the dashboard:**
-   - Open your browser and go to `http://localhost:7862`
+   - Open your browser and go to `http://localhost:7860`
-   - Select your preferred AI model (GPT-4o recommended)
    - Click "Generate Strategic Analysis" to get comprehensive evaluation
    - View the professional dashboard with expert analysis and strategic insights